Minority Opinion: The Magnificent Ambersons, Part 1

 To paraphrase Oscar Wilde, it would take a heart of stone not to weep with laughter at a turn of events like that.

 There were other things the Pomona audience didn’t care for.
 Most of all, they didn’t like Tim Holt.
 Or more to the point, they didn’t like George Amberson Minafer; Wise reported to Welles that Holt got “a reaction that said: ‘Oh, God, here he is again.'”
 Indeed, it’s hard to deny that the protagonist of The Magnificent Ambersons is an arrogant, destructive little bastard.
-In the novel, Tarkington had built sympathy for George despite the awful things he does, sugar-coating this pill much the way Margaret Mitchell finessed the fact that Scarlett O’Hara is a selfish, conniving bitch.
+In the novel, Tarkington had built sympathy for George despite the awful things he does, giving readers his inner thoughts (however misguided), and sugar-coating this pill much the way Margaret Mitchell finessed the fact that Scarlett O’Hara is a cruel, selfish, conniving bitch.
 Tyrone Power might have created more sympathy in an audience, as Vivien Leigh did for Scarlett (Prof. Carringer says the same about Welles himself), but Holt had a tougher time hoeing that row.
 The second half of the so-called “kitchen scene”, where George and Uncle Jack tease Fanny until she runs from the room in tears, originally continued with George spotting the Major’s new houses under construction through the window and running out into the rain to shout his outrage over the roar of the storm — and, in Pomona, over the screams of laughter from the audience.

 George Schaefer was in the house that night, and he was rattled to his very bones.
 RKO had $1 million in Ambersons, and his position at the studio was on the line.
 Schaefer was Orson Welles’s best friend at RKO, but Schaefer himself had enemies who had been biding their time, ready to pounce.
 His support for Welles was a large part of it, but not all.
-Besides the uproar over Citizen Kane and its underperformance at the box office, there had been other expensive losses on Schaefer’s watch.
+Besides the uproar over Citizen Kane and its under-performance at the box office, there had been other expensive losses on Schaefer’s watch.
 Two of his closest lieutenants had already been sent packing; the tigers were at the gate.

 The next day a panicky Schaefer queried RKO’s lawyers about the possibility of — if need be — taking Ambersons out of Welles’s hands.
 Their answer: Welles’s new contract relinquished his unprecedented right of final cut.
 He now had the right to cut the picture up to and including the first sneak preview; after that he was subject to the studio’s behest.
 Reassured, Schaefer waited to see what would happen.